nemanjatan/polygon-demo/docs/API.md

 ```

 ### POST /v1/export
-Runs the candle + indicators flow and returns the export JSON your FE can render.
+Runs the candle + indicators flow and returns the export JSON our FE can render.

 - **Body**:
 ```json